 He’s married now, with child, so just back off, ladies.
 That ship has sailed.

-The pirate chef has sailed away from Au Passage, as well, opening his own restaurant, Le Grand Bain, in Belleville, which should be opening in December 2016.
-I have no doubt it will be a massive hit, and you should probably reserve for 9 nights in a row as soon as you have the chance.
+The pirate chef has sailed away from Au Passage as well, and opened his own restaurant, Le Grand Bain, in Belleville.
+You should probably reserve for 9 nights in a row as soon as you have the chance.
+That’s what I usually do.

 I’m sorry, but doesn’t this lamb just take your breath away?
 I am breathless looking at this lamb.
 Out of breath.
 Heart struck.
 Cupid and me and this lamb.